“COB LED grow lights are the future. They’re the best lights on the market.”

 - 3 year warranty and 30 day money back guarantee

-- Very expensive compared to other lights on this list
+- Very expensive compared to other COB LED grow lights on this list

 - No UV and IR

-Like the previous 3 lights, the Hipargero 800 COB LED plant light also features 4 chip-on-board LEDs.
+Like the previous 3 lights, the Hipargero 800 COB LED grow light also features 4 chip-on-board LEDs.
 The difference is that those LEDs emit far less power than the previous lights.

-This light uses 240 watts of power and gives you an output of 721 umol/m²/s dead center at 24 inches from the canopy, and 1266 umol/m²/s at 18 inches.
+This light uses 240 watts of power and gives you a PPFD of 721 umol/m²/s dead center at 24 inches from the canopy, and 1266 umol/m²/s at 18 inches.
 It covers a 2 by 2 area during bloom and is roughly equivalent to a 400 watt HID light.

-- Great spectrum for all stages of growth
+- Great spectrum for all stages of plant growth

 - Daisy chain capability